aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ## Insert Horizontal Rule into Document

-The following code example shows how to insert horizontal rule shape into a document using DocumentBuilder.InsertHorizontalRule method.
+The following code example demonstrates how to insert horizontal rule shape into a document using DocumentBuilder.InsertHorizontalRule method.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertHorizontalRule-DocumentBuilderInsertHorizontalRule.java" >}}